Rotating Cluster Credentials

 Step 3: Initiate the Complete Credential Rotation Phase

 When you initiate the Start Credential Rotation phase, you explicitly specify the length of a delay period before the automatic initiation of the Complete Credential Rotation phase.
-You can specify any length of time for the delay period, up to 14 days.
+The delay period you specify must be no less than 1 day, and no more than 90 days.
 During the delay period, both the legacy credentials and the new credentials provide secure communication to, from, and within the cluster.

 If you prefer, rather than waiting for the automatic initiation of the Complete Credential Rotation phase at the end of the delay period, you can initiate the Complete Credential Rotation phase immediately, as follows: